Internet Marketing and Keywords In Search Engine Advertising

 France

 The French courts have joined three cases to be referred for preliminary rulings.
 These cases are part of the ongoing dispute between Google France and Louis Vuitton Malletier over the use of keyword advertising and internet searches that display sponsored links referring users to sites selling rival products and even counterfeits.
 The Court heard arguments in the dispute recently.
 Lawyers for Louis Vuitton contend that Google advertising gives companies which sell counterfeit goods the unprecedented ability to promote their products in ways beyond their wildest dreams.
 Google argues that the decision to click or buy ultimately rests with the internet user and not with them.
-The Court’s decision will be pivotal for the future of search engine advertising.
+In 2010, the ECJ ruled in Google France v Louis Vuitton that Google was not directly liable for trademark infringement by providing the AdWords service, but that advertisers could be liable if their ads did not allow users to determine the origin of the goods or services advertised.

 Germany